notedwin/notedwin.github.io/readme.md

-# Edwin Zamudio Personal Website
+# COM421 Website Project

-## Why do you need another website

 I have made many variations of a personal website.
 This website is for a class COM421.

-## What makes it different
+The website is simple, 2 pages a resume and an about me page with my projects

 This website will have HTML5 validated code.
 It makes a difference for users who have a screen reader or any acessibility needs.